ok-nick/opensource.contentauth.org/docs/community.md

 ## GitHub

-All the open-source CAI code is hosted in GitHub in the [CAI GitHub organization](https://github.com/contentauth) and we welcome input in the form of issues and pull requestsin the repositories:
+All the open-source CAI code is hosted in GitHub in the [CAI GitHub organization](https://github.com/contentauth) and we welcome input in the form of issues and pull requests in the repositories:

 - **Rust Library**: [c2pa-rs](https://github.com/contentauth/c2pa-rs)
 - **CLI tool**: [c2patool](https://github.com/contentauth/c2patool)